syntax-tree/nlcst-search/readme.md

 ### `function handler(nodes, index, parent, pattern)`

-Handler invoked when a match is found.
+Handler called when a match is found.

 ##### Parameters